gitter-badger/alis.io-dark-theme/README.md

 **Languages : Jquery, CSS**

-This is a simple script to modify the page style of alis.io to the old version.
+This is a simple script to modify the page style of alis.io to the old version.<br/>
-I had posted this in the forum [alisio.ml](http://aforum.tk/), but Greed decided removed it. all styles were subtracted from [TEAMHI](http://teamhi.net/)
+I had posted this in the forum [alisio.ml](http://aforum.tk/), but Greed decided removed it.<br/>
+all styles were subtracted from [TEAMHI](http://teamhi.net/)

 ### Contact